-- Create a Diversity, Equity, and Inclusion (DEI) Data strategy for Covered California by collaborating with external and internal stakeholders. - Upgrade the Upward Mobility Program (UMP) to increase its effectiveness and ensure the UMP participants have the necessary resources to reach their career goals. - Review internal processes for improvement and revise them for efficiency. - Collaborate with HRB, OOCIE, and CCU in the development of DEI initiatives.
+- Create a diversity, equity, and inclusion data strategy for Covered California by collaborating with external and internal stakeholders. - Upgrade the Upward Mobility program to increase its effectiveness and ensure the UMP participants have the necessary resources to reach their career goals. - Review internal processes for improvement and revise them for efficiency. - Collaborate with the Human Resources Branch, OOCIE and CCU in the development of DEI initiatives.